gudipudiprashant/ir-project/README.md

 Sangana Abhiram - 140101065
 Sambhav Kumar Dash - 140101088

+## To Run the Project
+Have unzipped stanford-ner folder in the same directory as the cloned repo.

+To run a module with default parameters, modify config.py with the required module and run run_one_module.py
+To run a module with custom params and compare, modify config.py with required param list and run run_multi_param.py

 ## Problem Statement:

 Extract relevant entities from an article, which is from a specific domain.